-- A warrant may be executed only by the authorised officer to (1) whom it was issued. - (2) A warrant authorises the authorised officer to whom it was issued - to enter the premises concerned using any force that is (a) reasonably necessary to do so; and - (b) to search those premises for evidence of a contravention of this Act. - An authorised officer executing a warrant (3) - may be accompanied by a police officer if necessary for the effective exercise of the powers conferred by the warrant and this section; and - must produce the warrant for inspection by a person occupying the premises concerned if asked by the person to do so. - This section does not limit the operation of any other provision (4) of this Part.
+- (1) A warrant may be executed only by the authorised officer to whom it was issued. - (2) A warrant authorises the authorised officer to whom it was issued - (a) to enter the premises concerned using any force that is reasonably necessary to do so; and - (b) to search those premises for evidence of a contravention of this Act. - (3) An authorised officer executing a warrant - (a) may be accompanied by a police officer if necessary for the effective exercise of the powers conferred by the warrant and this section; and - (b) must produce the warrant for inspection by a person occupying the premises concerned if asked by the person to do so. - (4) This section does not limit the operation of any other provision of this Part.

-45. Failure to comply with requirements of authorised officers
+45. Failure to comply with requirements of authorised officers person that a failure to comply with the requirement may constitute an offence.

-- A person must not, without reasonable excuse, fail to comply (1) with a requirement of an authorised officer under this Division.
-Penalty: - for an individual a fine of \$10 000; (a)
+- (1) A person must not, without reasonable excuse, fail to comply with a requirement of an authorised officer under this Division.
+Penalty: - (a) for an individual a fine of \$10 000; - (b) for a body corporate a fine of \$50 000. - (2) Subsection (1) does not apply unless, when the authorised officer makes the requirement, the authorised officer informs the